terasakisatoshi/omiya_workshop/index.md

 # Program
 To be announced.
 The workshop will start at 9:00 on October 19 and be closed at 17:00 on October 20.
+A poster session will be held on 19th.

 # Venue
 SONIC CITY HALL (https://www.sonic-city.or.jp/en.html)